openframeworks/ofBook/chapters/setup_and_project_structure/chapter.md

 - **events**
     - the oF event manager, allowing you to tap into app events if you need or even creating your own events
 - **gl**
-    - [OpenGL](https://en.wikipedia.org/wiki/OpenGL "wikipedia article on OpenGL"), the library for using the computer's [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit "wikipedia article on the graphics processing unit")
+    - [OpenGL](https://en.wikipedia.org/wiki/OpenGL "Wikipedia article on OpenGL"), the library for using the computer's [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit "Wikipedia article on the graphics processing unit")
     - contains GL specific functionality such as VBOs (Vertex Buffer Object), FBOs (Frame Buffer Object), Renderers, Lights, Materials, Shaders, Textures, and several other GL utilities
-    - oF implements different rendering pipelines (fixed, programable & OpenGL ES (used on less powerful devices such as smartphones and the Raspberry Pi)) -- most of this code is found in the gl folder
+    - oF implements different rendering pipelines (fixed, programmable & OpenGL ES (used on less powerful devices such as smartphones and the Raspberry Pi)) -- most of this code is found in the gl folder
 - **graphics**
     - capabilities such as loading, drawing and saving images of almost any kind, e.g. via [`ofImage`](http://openframeworks.cc/documentation/graphics/ofImage.html "ofImage Documentation Page")
     - also allows you to render as PDF
     - several different methods for drawing in 2D, and exhibiting colors and styles
     - most of the drawing tools rely on OpenGL so these are usually very fast
-    - typography with several kinds of rendering options and utilities e.g. [`ofTrueTypeFont`](http://openframeworks.cc/documentation/graphics/ofTrueTypeFont.html "ofTrueTypeFont Documenation Page"), a library for loading and drawing [TrueType fonts](https://en.wikipedia.org/wiki/TrueType "wikipedia article on TrueType font format")
+    - typography with several kinds of rendering options and utilities e.g. [`ofTrueTypeFont`](http://openframeworks.cc/documentation/graphics/ofTrueTypeFont.html "ofTrueTypeFont Documenation Page"), a library for loading and drawing [TrueType fonts](https://en.wikipedia.org/wiki/TrueType "Wikipedia article on TrueType font format")
 - **math**
     - mostly math related tools
     - vectors (i.e. [`ofVec2f`](http://openframeworks.cc/documentation/math/ofVec2f.html "ofVec2f Documenation Page"), [`ofVec3f`](http://openframeworks.cc/documentation/math/ofVec3f.html "ofVec3f Documentation Page"))